xamarin/xamarin-forms-samples/Navigation/Pop-ups/README.md

 ---
 name: Displaying Pop-ups
 description: This sample demonstrates using the alert and action sheet APIs to ask users simple questions and guide users through tasks.
-For more information a...
+For more information about the sample see Displaying Pop-ups.
 topic: sample
 languages:
 - csharp